michael2012z/BitBible/markdown/KJV/files/1Chr.md

 22. And the sons of Shechaniah; Shemaiah: and the sons of Shemaiah; Hattush, and Igeal, and Bariah, and Neariah, and Shaphat, six.

-23. And the sons of Neariah; Elioenai, and Hezekiah, and Azrikam, three.Hezekiah: Heb.
-Hiskijah
+23. And the sons of Neariah; Elioenai, and Hezekiah, and Azrikam, three.

 24. And the sons of Elioenai were, Hodaiah, and Eliashib, and Pelaiah, and Akkub, and Johanan, and Dalaiah, and Anani, seven.

 ## 1 Chronicles 4

-1. The sons of Judah; Pharez, Hezron, and Carmi, and Hur, and Shobal.Carmi: also called, Chelubai or Caleb
+1. The sons of Judah; Pharez, Hezron, and Carmi, and Hur, and Shobal.

 2. And Reaiah the son of Shobal begat Jahath; and Jahath begat Ahumai, and Lahad.
-These are the families of the Zorathites.Reaiah: or, Haroeh
+These are the families of the Zorathites.

 3. And these were of the father of Etam; Jezreel, and Ishma, and Idbash: and the name of their sister was Hazelelponi: